Make Your Business a Work of Art

 Faith in what we cannot yet see

 When I was twenty-three, my boyfriend broke up with me, and I was devastated.
-My mum’s friend sat with me and said that one day I would meet someone else.
-I remember saying, But it won’t be the same, and she replied, No, but it will be just as good, if not better.
+A close family friend sat with me and said that one day I would meet someone else.
+I remember saying, But it won’t be the same, andshe replied, No, but it will be just as good, if not better.

 That always stayed with me.
 And I think the message applies not only to heartbreak, but to our creative visions as well.
 We don’t need to cling so tightly to preconceived ideas of how things should turn out.
 We can trust that what emerges will be just as good, if not better, than what we first envisioned.
-When we tap into the deep well of mystery within us, let new ideas rise, and make space for a few unexpected detours, our efforts often bear fruits in ways we never imagined.
+When we allow the vision to expand, let new ideas come, and make space for a few unexpected detours, our efforts often bear fruits in ways we never imagined.

 Softening the pace

 This requires space.
-Sometimes it means a timeline extends, but I’ve found it’s far easier to give ourselves that extra room from the beginning.
-Built-in spaciousness allows unexpected ideas to be explored, and it offers a soft contingency for the inevitable delays that come with building a business.
-Having room for things to shift removes pressure, and with it, unnecessary stress that only dampens our creative spirit.
+Sometimes that means a timeline extends, and I've found it's far easier to give ourselves that extra room from the beginning than to scramble for it later.
+Built-in spaciousness lets unexpected ideas be explored, and offers a soft contingency for the common delays that come when building a business.
+Having extra room removes pressure, and with it, unnecessary stress that only dampens our creative spirit.

 Of course, this is no easy feat.
-We live in a culture that celebrates speed and efficiency, that equates fast achievements with impressiveness, and that encourages the quicker we reach our goals, the better.
-Giving ourselves more time can feel scary, almost like we’re falling behind in some way.
-This is where surrender comes in.
-Trusting that our creations will manifest at the right time, in the right way, is an act of courage.
+We live in a culture that celebrates speed, that equates fast results with impressiveness, and that encourages the quicker we reach our goals, the better, that the quicker you reach your goals, the better you are.
+Giving ourselves more time can feel like we’re falling behind in some way.

 When new ideas find us